DMcP89/tinycare-tui/README.md

 - [x] Add joke API integration
 - [x] Fix silent failure when attempting to fetch commits from nonexistant directory
 - [ ] Task Warrior integration
+- [ ] Have project added to awesome-go

 ## Contributions
 This is primarily a learning project for me so I will be working on it on and off but Issues and PRs are most welcome.